Snake general information

 foundations of buildings.

-Yes, Nuisance Wildlife Control does remove snakes; most of the service
+Yes, Nuisance Bat and Wildlife Control does remove snakes; most of the service

 calls are for Bull snakes or Fox snakes or one of the Garter snakes.